-Contract liabilities consist of refund and warranty liabilities, as well as deposits received in advance on sales to certain customers.
+Contract liabilities consist of customer refunds and warranty liabilities, as well as deposits received in advance on sales to certain customers.
 Such deposits are reflected as customer deposits and recognized in revenue when control of the products is transferred or when performance conditions are satisfied per the agreement.
-The change in contract liabilities (customer deposits and unearned warranty revenue) during the three months ended September 30, 2022 included \$1.589 million for revenue recognized that was included in contract liabilities as of June 30, 2022.
-The change in contract liabilities (customer deposits and unearned warranty revenue) during the three months ended September 30, 2021 included \$0.573 million for revenue recognized that was included in contract liabilities as of June 30, 2022.
+The change in contract liabilities (customer deposits and unearned warranty revenue) during the three months ended December 31, 2023 included \$1.579 million for revenue recognized that was included in contract liability as of July 1, 2023.